PatelBhargav223/aws-bootcamp-cruddur-2023/journal/week2.md

 # now we can also check if the key is being set or not for that we can run this command
 env | grep HONEYCOMB_API_KEY

+# inorder to check the api of honeycomb incase of any error then here is the website
+honeycomb-whoami.glitch.me

+IMP : Grade obervibility add this into the resume good for resume